View Document Text

 Advisory Business

-We currently offer managed account services, which for some clients includes selection of other advisers, for
+services, which for some clients includes selection of other advisers, and financial planning services.
+We do not

 Investment advisory services create a fiduciary relationship with you.
 This means that we must place your